yudinal/ios-strings-lab-1/README.md

 // Your code here
 ```

-Example
+Example:

 Input:
 `var problem = "find the longest word in the problem description"`

 Output:
 `description`

-Hint
-Keep track of the longest word you encounter and also keep track of its length.
+Hint: Keep track of the longest word you encounter and also keep track of its length.

 ## Question 17